Business Management

 Learning Outcomes:

-Upon completing this course, students understand the interplay of balance sheet items and elements of financial reporting and consolidated financial statements.
+Upon completing this course, alumni understand the interplay of balance sheet items and elements of financial reporting and consolidated financial statements.
 They are familiar with the principles of balancing accounts in a domestic and international con-text as well as the rising demand for non-financial and sustainability reporting.
 They know the methods and tools of consolidated group accounting and understand consolidation processes.
-Students are able to interpret financial statements and consolidated accounts considering measures of balancing policy and analyze a business venture`s assets, cash flow and financial performance based on accounting data.
+Alumni are able to interpret financial statements and consolidated accounts considering measures of balancing policy and analyze a business venture`s assets, cash flow and financial performance based on accounting data.
 They are familiar with the impact that challenges of dynamic, complex and volatile environments have on balancing accounts and are able to assess emerging risks in annual and consolidated financial statements.
-Students understand the effects of digitalization, the increasing relevance of non-financial and sustainability aspects and of other current developments that impact accounting.
-Accordingly, the course helps students develop analytical and assessment skills as well as their willingness and ability to change.
+Alumni understand the effects of digitalization, the increasing relevance of non-financial and sustainability aspects and of other current developments that impact accounting.
+Accordingly, the course helps alumni develop analytical and assessment skills as well as their willingness and ability to change.
 Through assuming a holistic perspective, systematic thinking is promoted.

 Superior module: